How To Deal With The Realities And Perceptions Created by Crisis Situations

 Event Pricing (Terms and Conditions apply)

-- R 6300 exc.
+- R 6300 excl.
 VAT per delegate for three delegates or more from the same business unit.

-Please read terms and conditions with care.
+Please read the terms and conditions with care.
 Limited seating – 20 delegates only.

-The course fee is inclusive of the event proceedings, materials, refreshments and lunches.
+The training fee is inclusive of the event proceedings, materials, refreshments, and lunches.